Chapter 15.15

 (c) Require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures; and

-(d) Recreational vehicles placed on sites within AO zones on the community’s FIRM are required to either:
+(d) If a recreational vehicle is placed on a site within an AO zone on the community’s FIRM, the recreational vehicle is required to either:

 (ii) Be fully licensed and ready for highway use, on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or